 The Company measures credit risk and expected credit losses using probability of default, exposure at default and loss given default.
 Management consider both historical analysis and forward looking information in determining any expected credit loss.
-At December 31, 2019 and 2018, interest receivable, subscriptions receivable, receivable from the Manager and cash and cash equivalents are held with counterparties with a credit rating of AA- or higher and are due to be settled within 1 week.
+At December 31, 2022 and 2021, subscriptions receivable and cash and cash equivalents are held with counterparties with a credit rating of AA- or higher and are due to be settled within 1 week.
 Management consider the probability of default to be close to zero as the counterparties have a strong capacity to meet their contractual obligations in the near term.
 As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Company.